All about Initial Public Offering

 Application Process:

-An investor can apply for IPO using a bank or trading account, as many financial organizations provide with an opportunity to bunch your Demat, trading, and bank accounts.
-And once the same is done with the investor should be familiar with ASBA which means Application Supported by Blocked Account, which is a mandatory open for every applicant to an IPO.
+An investor can apply for an IPO using a bank or trading account, as many financial organisations provide the opportunity to consolidate their Demat, trading, and bank accounts.
+Once this is done, the investor should be familiar with ASBA, which stands for Application Supported by Blocked Account, a mandatory requirement for every applicant to an IPO.
 This application enables banks to arrest funds in the applicant’s bank account.

 ASBA application forms should be availed by the investor in Demat or physical form and for availing this the investor should specify his or her Demat account number, PAN, bidding details, and bank account number in the request made through an application.